 Where do the calories in beer come from?

 The calories in beer mostly come from the fermentation part, where natural starches and sugars are fermented into alcohol.
 It’s part of what makes beer beer, so calorie content can’t really be avoided.

 At the lower end of the scale, you’ll find a pint of mild bitter to be around 140 – 180 calories.
 Pale ales start from 180, and so do lagers.
 So a standard pint of 5% ABV lager might end up containing about 215 kcal.

 Premium, stronger brews that have a higher % ABV are also more likely to have a higher calorie count.
-So if you’re in the mood for a Sling it Out Stout at 5.5% it’s going to be higher (it is made with Coco Pops so it can’t be a surprise!)
+So if you’re in the mood for a Chocolate Honeycomb Stout at 5.5% it’s going to be higher.

 Some brands do make low calorie lagers which are sometimes marketed towards the gym-going crowd.
 These can be useful, but it’s up to you to decide if the taste is worth it!